aurabx/runbeam-cli/README.md

 **Secure Token Storage:**

-Authentication tokens are stored securely using OS-native credential stores:
+As of v0.7.0, authentication tokens are stored using encrypted filesystem storage:
-- **macOS**: Keychain
+- **macOS and Linux**: `~/.runbeam/<instance_id>/auth.json` (encrypted with age encryption)
-- **Linux**: Secret Service API (freedesktop.org)
+- **Windows**: `%APPDATA%\runbeam\<instance_id>\auth.json` (encrypted with age encryption)

-- **Windows**: Credential Manager
+Encryption keys are sourced from:

-If OS keyring is unavailable, tokens are automatically encrypted using ChaCha20-Poly1305 AEAD and stored at:
+1. `RUNBEAM_ENCRYPTION_KEY` environment variable, or
-- **macOS and Linux**: `~/.runbeam/user_token.json` (encrypted)
+2. Auto-generated at `~/.runbeam/<instance_id>/encryption.key`

-- **Windows**: `%APPDATA%\runbeam\user_token.json` (encrypted)
+**Breaking Change in v0.7.0:**

-**Automatic Migration:**
+OS keyring storage (macOS Keychain, Linux Secret Service, Windows Credential Manager) has been removed to simplify dependencies and improve cross-platform compatibility.
+Existing tokens stored in OS keyring will NOT be automatically migrated.

-If you're upgrading from an earlier version with plaintext token storage at `~/.runbeam/auth.json`, the CLI will automatically:
+**Migration from v0.6.x:**

-1. Detect the legacy plaintext token file
+If you're upgrading from v0.6.x or earlier:
-2. Migrate your token to secure storage (keyring or encrypted filesystem)
+1. Run `runbeam login` to re-authenticate
-3. Remove the legacy plaintext file
+2. Run `runbeam harmony:authorize --label <name>` for each Harmony instance

-No user action is required - migration happens automatically on first run after upgrading.
+**Note**: Machine tokens expire after 30 days anyway, so losing keyring-stored tokens has minimal long-term impact.

 **Token Verification:**